phalcon-kit/docs/docs/core/request.md

 ## Introduction

 In the realm of web development, effectively managing HTTP requests is crucial for a seamless interaction between the user's browser and the server.
-Zemit's Request component, an extension of `\Phalcon\Http\Request`, is meticulously designed to serve this purpose.
+Phalcon Kit's Request component, an extension of `\Phalcon\Http\Request`, is meticulously designed to serve this purpose.
 By enhancing the capabilities of the Phalcon framework, it provides a robust and intuitive interface for handling and interpreting HTTP requests within your application.